-SDG&E provides critical infrastructure services to its customers, and much of the work that goes into providing those services cannot be done remotely.
-Activities such as equipment maintenance, operations, and construction are activities that require employees to either be in the field or at Company facilities while they perform their duties.
+SDG&E provides critical infrastructure services to its customers, and much of the work maintenance, operations, and construction are activities that require employees to either be in the field or at Company facilities while they perform their duties.
 To enable employees to safely perform their duties, SDG&E took extraordinary measures to protect their health while they carried out their critical tasks at Company sites.